Factoring Costs Beyond the Rate: What Really Adds Up

 Factoring cost depends on more than the rate and advance.
 Other fees, sometimes called “hidden fees,” driven by how factoring is used, including funding frequency, invoice volume, and account structure, can significantly affect total cost over time.

-This article explains which costs matter and offers a simple way to evaluate factoring proposals based on real business needs.
+This article teaches which costs matter and offers a simple way to evaluate factoring proposals based on real business needs.

 When businesses compare factoring offers, they usually focus on two numbers: the factoring rate and the advance rate.